Deploy With Docker Compose

 What You'll Learn

-1. Docker Compose's Essential Terminology
+1. The Essential Terminology

 Before you dive into creating a local development environment using Docker Compose, you'll learn some essential terminology that you need to be aware of, terms such as Image, Container, and Registry.